cybercog/laravel-ownership/README.md

 composer require cybercog/laravel-ownership
 ```

+#### Register Package Manually (optional)

+If you disabled package auto-discovery you can register it manually.

-And then include the service provider within `app/config/app.php`.
+Include the service provider within `app/config/app.php`.

 ```php
 'providers' => [